Weasel While You Work: Production

 This is one of six cartoons scored by using stock music by John Seely of Capitol Records from the Hi-Q library because of a musicians' strike in 1958.
 The others are A Bird in a Bonnet, Hook, Line and Stinker, Pre-Hysterical Hare, Gopher Broke, and Hip Hip-Hurry!.

 Mel Blanc supplied the voices of Foghorn Leghorn, Barnyard Dawg, and the weasel.

-Cartoon Network region error

-In 2016, Cartoon Network USA accidentally used the Russian dubbed version of the short instead of the English version and ran it several times.

 Critical response

 According to Michael Samerdyke, Weasel While You Work is "a very strong late Foghorn Leghorn cartoon ....
 The only jarring note, as several writers have noted, is the music by John Seely", which Samerdyke says is "ill-suited" to the Warner Bros. style.

 The short was reviewed in Hollywood Classics, volume 23.